By: Robert Botnick

 - Your breach of duty caused the injury or harm.

 The term “duty of care” refers to your responsibility to avoid causing harm to others.
 Essentially, you are expected to exercise a level of caution that any reasonable person would exercise in a similar circumstance.
-If you fail to do this, it may be considered a breach of duty.
+If you fail to do this, it may be considered a breach of duty, and opens you up to a personal injury claim.

 Driving while intoxicated doesn’t automatically mean that you have breached your duty of care, although juries are rarely sympathetic to drivers who get behind the wheel while drunk or high.